Salil307/Case-Study-1-How-Does-a-Bike-Share-Navigate-Speedy-Success-/Case_Study_1.md

 #### 1. Download data and store it appropriately.

-Data was dowloaded from [this
+Data was downloaded from [this link](https://divvy-tripdata.s3.amazonaws.com/index.html).
-link](https://divvy-tripdata.s3.amazonaws.com/index.html).

 #### 2. Identify how it is organized.